CoolBitX-Technology/sygna-bridge-util/README.md

 ### For Originator

-There are two API calls from **transaction originator** to Sygna Bridge Server Define in the protocol, which are `transfer` and `send-txid`.
+There are two API calls from **transaction originator** to Sygna Bridge Server defined in the protocol, which are `transfer` and `send-txid`.
 They can be found under `api.originator`.

 The full logic of originator would be like the following: